Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Day 26: Download Your Raw DNA Data

-What’s downloading your raw data?
-It means creating a copy of your DNA results that you can archive as well as re-upload to third-party services like GEDmatch.
+What does this mean?
+Downloading raw DNA data creates a copy of your DNA results that you can archive as well as re-upload to third-party services like GEDmatch.
 These tools give you additional resources for analyzing your results, as well as a broader audience for connecting with other test takers.

 Day 27: Examine All DNA Matches Closer Than Third Cousins